lemay-ai/lazyTextPredict/README.md

 # lazy Text Predict

 Do you want to automatically tag your blog posts?
 Identify scientific terms in a document?
 Try to identify the author of a new novel?
 These are all text classification problems, but may require different levels of complexity in their execution.
-You don't want to use a deep neural network when a decision tree could suffice, and you also don't want to get stuck trying to get a
+You don't want to use a deep neural network when a decision tree could suffice, or vice-versa!

 This tool lets you quickly choose between different natural language processing tools for your classification problem.